chesapeaketechnology/gitlab-templates/README.md

 ---

 ### Publish Jar (job)
-Publishes jar SNAPSHOTS whenever a feature branch is merged into the project's default branch and publishes release jars when a GitLab pipeline is manually triggered with the "RELEASE" environment variable defined (values described below).
+Publishes a SNAPSHOT jar whenever a feature branch is merged into the project's default branch and publishes release jars when a GitLab pipeline is manually triggered with the "RELEASE" environment variable defined (values described below).
 After performing a release build, the project's version is automatically updated and the change is committed to the repo.
+Javadocs are also published with releases.

 #### Customization